What Does it Mean when a House Sells for $1? By Eagle

 Can I sell to a friend for $1?

 You can, but the IRS probably won’t see it as just a friendly gesture.
-They’ll likely treat the gap between market value and that dollar as a gift, which could trigger gift tax obligations if it’s substantial enough.
+The difference between market value and the dollar amount would probably be treated as a gift by the IRS.
+This could trigger gift tax obligations if it’s substantial enough.
+The IRS requires you to file Form 709 when you give gifts exceeding $17,000 to an individual during 2023 although you might not have to pay taxes unless you go beyond your lifetime gift tax exemption.

 Will my property taxes go up after buying for $1?